patroncos/MIE_SEM-in-R/README.md

 ## Session 2: R basics

+### Slides

+The slides for this session are available here.

 ### Practical 1: Getting started with R

+This is gentle introduction to R. The practical is available [**here**](https://rpubs.com/patroncos/s2_p1).
+The code for this tutorial is the file "Practical1.Rmd"

 ### Practical 2: GBBO demo

 This is a tutorial for basic data manipulation functions.
-The rendered html is available [*here*](https://rpubs.com/patroncos/mie_seminar_s2_p2).
-The code for for this tutorial is the file "GBBO_Feb_2020.Rmd".
+The practical is available [**here**](https://rpubs.com/patroncos/mie_seminar_s2_p2).
+The code for this tutorial is the file "GBBO_Feb_2020.Rmd".

 ### Practical 3: Data manipulation and graphics

+This is a tutorial that includes some data manipulation, descriptive statistics and graphics.
+The practical is available [**here**](https://rpubs.com/patroncos/s2_p3).

+The code for this tutorial is the file "Practical3.Rmd"

 ## This page is under construction.
 Still more to come.*